Icinga/icingaweb2-module-cube/README.md

 Requirements
 ------------

+Icinga Web 2 v2.9 and the icinga-php-library v0.8.0.

 If you are using PostgreSQL, you need at least 9.5 which provides the `ROLLUP` feature.

 Installation
 ------------